MarkEdmondson1234/googleAuthR/cran-comments.md

 0 errors | 0 warnings | 0 notes

+This is second submission, I have fixed the links that were 404 in the first.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of googleAuthR